AISS — Services

 • Assess the current situation.

-• Define required AI literacy levels.
+• Determine the required AI literacy levels.

 • Design the training programme and self-assessments.